An updated model for the Perseus Spiral Arm from Trigonometric Parallax and 3-dimensional kinematic distances of distant massive stars: Observations and Calibration

 \section{Observations and Calibration}

-We conducted astrometric observations for three 22~GHz water masers, G021.87+00.01 (G021), G037.81+00.41 (G037), and G070.29+01.60 (G070), and one 6.7~GHz methanol maser, G060.57-00.18 (G060), with the VLBA between 2016-2017\footnote{Exact dates can be found here: http://bessel.vlbi-astrometry.org/observations}.
+We conducted astrometric observations for three 22~GHz water masers, G021.87+00.01 (G021), G037.82+00.41 (G037), and G070.29+01.60 (G070), and one 6.7~GHz methanol maser, G060.57--00.18 (G060), with the VLBA between 2016–2017.
 The targets and their respective calibrators are listed in Table~\ref{tab:br210_targets}.
-Each of the selected targets was a candidate for Perseus arm membership based on $(l,b,v)$ values.
+Each of the selected targets was a candidate for Perseus arm membership based on $(l,b,V_\mathrm{lsr})$.

 The data were collected as part of the BeSSeL Survey BR210 program, and the data are accessible and downloadable from the NRAO archive.
-This program included many masers thought to be distant, and were each observed in three seasons of 4-8-4 epochs respectively, sampled near the Right Ascension peaks of the parallax curve.
+This program included many masers thought to be distant and were each observed in three sessions of 4-8-4 epochs respectively, sampled near the Right Ascension peaks of the parallax curve.
 Each season was separated by 6~months, and epochs within each season were separated by 1-2~week for the middle season, and 3-4 weeks for the other two.
 Within each epoch, target masers and quasars were observed in a nodding phase referencing mode, with a switching time of 30~seconds.

-The telescope baseband data were correlated with the DiFX software correlator \citep{Deller2011PASP..123..275D} at Soccoro, New Mexico, and reduced in NRAO AIPS \citep{Greisen2003ASSL..285..109G} and ParselTongue \citep{Kettenis2006ASPC..351..497K} using a now-standardized VLBI astrometry process.
+The telescope baseband data were correlated with the DiFX software correlator \citep{Deller2011PASP..123..275D} at Socorro, New Mexico, and reduced in NRAO AIPS \citep{Greisen2003ASSL..285..109G} and ParselTongue \citep{Kettenis2006ASPC..351..497K} using a now-standardized VLBI astrometry process.
 As this has been discussed in many other BeSSeL publications, we will omit the details but refer the reader to \citet{Reid2009ApJ...693..397R}.

 In each epoch, the final products from this reduction are amplitude- and delay-calibrated visibilities, which have been phase referenced from each of the quasars to the maser, or from a single maser channel to both quasars (inverse phase reference).
 This subtracts the time-variable atmospheric phase along the line of sight \citep{Alef1989ASIC..283..261A, BC1995ASPC...82..327B}, leaving the relative position difference to be measured in the resulting synthesized images.
-If the quasars are used as the phase reference, the maser (normally a single channel/spot) will be located at $(x_m, y_m)$\footnote{$x=\Delta\alpha\cos\delta, y=\Delta\delta$} relative to the phase center of the image.
-If the maser is the reference, each quasar will be located at $(-x_m, -y_m)$.